Three publications accepted at LREC 2026

 GhostWriter: Hidden AI-Generated Texts Over Multiple Languages, Domains and Generators

 Manuel Schaaf, Kevin Bönisch and Alexander Mehler.
-2026.
-GhostWriter: Hidden AI-Generated Texts Over Multiple Languages, Domains and Generators.
-Proceedings of the 15th International Conference on Language Resources and Evaluation (LREC 2026). accepted.
+May, 2026.
+GhostWriter: Hidden AI-Generated Texts over Multiple Languages, Domains and Generators.
+Proceedings of the Fifteenth Language Resources and Evaluation Conference (LREC 2026), 10497–10516.

 BibTeX